elgui/mcp-ragdocs/README.md

    - Chunks content intelligently for optimal retrieval
    - Required parameter: `url` (must include protocol, e.g., https://)

-9. **add_repository**
+9. **local_repository**
-   - Index a local code repository for documentation
+   - Adds and indexes a local code repository.
-   - Configure include/exclude patterns for files and directories
+   - Configurable include/exclude patterns, chunking strategies, and optional watch mode.
-   - Supports different chunking strategies based on file types
-   - Uses asynchronous processing to avoid MCP timeouts with large repositories
+   - Uses asynchronous processing for large repositories, with progress tracking via `get_indexing_status`.
-   - Provides detailed progress logging (heartbeat) to `stderr` during indexing
+   - Manages persistent indexing state to avoid re-indexing unchanged files.
-   - Required parameter: `path` (absolute path to repository)
+   - Required parameter: `path` (absolute or relative path).
+Optional: `name`, `include`, `exclude`, `watchMode`, `watchInterval`, `chunkSize`, `fileTypeConfig`.

-10. **list_repositories**
+10. **list_repositories** (Enhanced)
-    - List all indexed repositories with their configurations
+    - Lists all configured documentation repositories.
+This tool has been migrated to the enhanced architecture.
     - Shows include/exclude patterns and watch status

-11. **update_repository**
+11. **update_repository** (Enhanced)
-    - Re-index a repository with updated configuration
+    - Updates an existing documentation repository configuration and re-indexes its content.
+    - This tool has been migrated to the enhanced architecture (`src/tools/update-repository-enhanced.ts`).
-    - Can modify include/exclude patterns and other settings
+    - Can modify include/exclude patterns and other settings.
-    - Provides detailed progress logging (heartbeat) to `stderr) during re-indexing
+    - Provides detailed progress logging (heartbeat) to `stderr` during re-indexing.
+    - Required parameter: `name` (repository name).
+Optional: `include`, `exclude`, `watchMode`, `watchInterval`, `chunkSize`, `fileTypeConfig`.

+12. **remove_repository** (Enhanced)
+    - Removes a configured documentation repository and its indexed documents.
+    - This tool has been migrated to the enhanced architecture.
+    - Deletes all associated documents from the vector database.
     - Required parameter: `name` (repository name)

-12. **remove_repository**
-    - Remove a repository from the index
-    - Deletes all associated documents from the vector database
-    - Required parameter: `name` (repository name)

-13. **watch_repository**
+13. **watch_repository** (Enhanced)
-    - Start or stop watching a repository for changes
+    - Start or stop watching a configured repository for changes
-    - Automatically updates the index when files change
+    - Automatically updates the index when files change using the `update_repository` tool.
     - Required parameters: `name` (repository name) and `action` ("start" or "stop")

 14. **get_indexing_status**